pester/Pester/BUILD.md

 ## Documentation

-Documentation is available in the repo, the wiki, and at <https://pester.dev>
+Documentation is available in the repo, the [Pester wiki](https://github.com/pester/Pester/wiki), and at <https://pester.dev>

 Documentation is written in Markdown.
 Comment-based Documentation and parts of the documentation web site are generated using Docusaurus Powershell.